Live Q&A Jan. 23 with Sports Medicine Specialists to Address Keeping Young Players Safe

 Dr. Atiemo, a board-certified orthopedic surgeon and sports medicine specialist with MedStar Orthopaedic Institute, has extensive athletic team experience as a team physician for the Baltimore Ravens and Washington Nationals, among others.
 A graduate of the Morehouse School of Medicine in Atlanta, Dr. Atiemo completed his residency at Temple University Hospital and fellowship at MedStar Union Memorial Hospital in Baltimore.

 Dr. Glaser is a board-certified internal and sports medicine specialist with the MedStar Medical Group at Charlotte Hall.
-He is a team doctor for DC United and the Maryland Jockey Club.
+He is a team doctor for the Maryland Jockey Club.
 A graduate of the Philadelphia College of Osteopathic Medicine, Dr. Glaser completed his residency at Crozer-Chester Medical Center and his fellowship at Thomas Jefferson University Hospital in Philadelphia.

 Back to Top